 The appellate court felt that the trial court necessarily concluded that he was not working at his full earning capacity.
 Mr. McNutt again asserts that a parent who works forty hours per week is necessarily employed at their full earning capacity.
 The court examined past cases for precedent to decide if the trial court abused its discretion on this issue.

 In Little v.
 Little, the Arizona Supreme Court adopted an “intermediate balancing test” for trial courts to apply when deciding whether to use actual income or earning capacity in making a child support determination when a noncustodial parent voluntarily reduces their income by terminating their employment.

 Among the factors the trial court should consider are the financial impact on the children, the reasonableness of the parent’s decision, and whether the decision was made in good faith.

 In this case, Mr. McNutt did not terminate his employment, but only reduced his work schedule and was still working sixty-four hours per week.
 Although the Little balancing test is still applicable here, the court cautioned that trial courts generally should not attribute additional income to a parent that would require an extraordinary work regimen.

-Also, in the matter of Marriage of Simpson, the California Supreme Court answered the question of whether earning capacity should, as a general matter, properly be measured by the work regimen engaged in by the supporting spouse during the marriage even if such a regimen was extraordinary, requiring excessive hours or an onerous work schedule.
+Also, in the matter of Marriage of Simpson, the California Supreme Court answered the question of whether earning capacity should, as a general matter, be accurately measured by the work regime engaged in by the supporting spouse during the marriage.
+That would be true even if such a regimen were extraordinary, requiring excessive hours or a grueling work schedule.

 The court concluded that the concept of earning capacity should be measured by the standard of an objectively reasonable work regimen rather than one requiring excessive hours.
 The determination of what constitutes a reasonable work regimen depends upon all relevant circumstances, including the choice of job available within a particular occupation, working hours, and working conditions.